rohitsuratekar/CardioPipeLine/README.md

 This is a simple utility to analyse RNA-seq data with a selection of popular tools.
 It is written in `snakemake` that allows the user to scale it to any system, including clusters and cloud computing architectures.
-   Currently, it supports analyses with the following tools
+   Currently, it supports analyses with the following tools;

 * [STAR](https://github.com/alexdobin/STAR) (genome-based mapping)
 * [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html) (transcript-based mapping)